DJ Justin Easthall a dance music aficionado has been DJ’ing & collecting music since the late 80’s

 So how did you get into DJ’ing?

-Out of the love for the music, back in the day I was a break dancer (don’t laugh!), so I was buying a lot of electro, hip hop & freestyle but then house music came along and just blew everything out of the water, I needed to tell everybody about this new music, so getting in to DJ’ing was a natural step.
-Back then it was about the house groove but fast forward 30 years, my tastes have matured, I love to explore club music as a whole, its history and its many, many sub-genres.
-Basically Club and DJ culture is my happy place!
+Out of the love for the music, back in the day I was a break dancer (don’t laugh!), so I was buying a lot of electro, hip hop & freestyle but then house music came along and just blew everything out of the water, I wanted to tell everybody about this new music, so getting in to DJ’ing was a natural step.
+Back then it was about the house groove but fast forward 30 years, my tastes have matured, I love to explore dance music as a whole, its history and its many, many sub-genres.
+Basically dance music and DJ culture is my happy place!

 Justin (right) & friends – Key Largo.

 I’m a bit of a snob when it comes to techno, I do not play the ‘boom, boom techno, techno’ stuff.
-I search for the more sophisticated music from the likes of Greg Gow, Underground Resistance, Jeff Mills, Kenny Larkin, Robert Hood, Carl Craig, Derrick May, Richie Hawtin.
-Of course there’s tons of new cats releasing every hour it seems, but honestly, no-one touches the above, the originators, these cats are all still very prolific and very much part of the scene.
+I search for the more sophisticated music from the likes of Greg Gow, Underground Resistance, Jeff Mills, Kenny Larkin, Robert Hood, Carl Craig.
+Of course there’s tons of new cats releasing every hour it seems, but honestly, no-one touchesthe originators, these cats are all still very prolific and very much part of the scene.

 Justin at the first ever live Cybotron gig at the London Barbican, England – 2019.